Cystic Fibrosis

 • Fertility problems

-• Heart failure because of lung damage
+• Heart failure caused by lung damage

 • Hemoptysis , or coughing or spitting up of blood